 Step 1: Test the Room Acoustics

 We’ve covered the best positions and levels for subwoofers.
 But, each room is different.
 Each room has its own acoustics.
-When testing the acoustics of each room, make sure to include the hide subwoofer in cabinet in the test along with the rest.
+Make sure to test the sound in each room with the hidden subwoofer in the cabinet along with the rest.

 Don’t forget about the main purpose of in cabinet subwoofer.
 It is to make small speakers seem larger than they actually are, and not as an independent sound source.
-To give the illusion of huge speakers, some people hide their subwoofer and sound system in cabinets.
+Some people hide their subwoofer and sound system in boxes to make it look like they have big speakers.
 Others may place it on their side table.

 Step 2: Get Your Measurements

 Many people have their sound systems in the living room.
-Before you purchase an audio system, it is important to determine the maximum size you can afford.
+Before you buy a sound system, you should figure out the biggest one you can afford.

-You will also need to determine if you have more than one subwoofer and whether you plan to store them in separate cabinets.
+You will also need to know how many subwoofers you have and if you plan to store them in different cabinets.
 You won’t necessarily need more than one subwoofer if you have a strong subwoofer.

 Step 3: Design the Cupboard

 In this instance, thick wood would make the perfect custom cabinet.
 It should be approximately 0.75 inches thick.
 Your subwoofer will determine the rest of your measurements.
-Make sure you consider the color and design of the subwoofer to make sure it looks great with the rest of the furniture in your room.
+Make sure you think about the subwoofer’s color and style so that it goes well with the rest of the furniture in the room.

 You must also assemble your cabinet securely.
 This is because the cabinet will make more noises if it’s less sturdy.
-You should be careful when attaching and screwing the pieces together to achieve the desired effect.
+To get the look you want, you should be careful when you glue and screw the pieces together.
 If you have the option to make your own cabinets, it is always a good idea.

 Step 4: Add Padding